Among the dozens of gadgets we use as musicians…

 There are few tools more misunderstood than the direct box, aka DI box.

-Virtually every stage rig, and every recording studio will use them in some form or another…
+Virtually every stage rig will have them in some form or another…

 Yet how many of us can truly explain exactly what it is they do?

 Worse still…when buying a direct box, how do you even begin sorting through all the potential options?

 Well, if you want answers…that’s exactly what you’ll find in today’s post.

 What Exactly is a Direct Box?

 At its core, the direct box has ONE fundamental purpose: